dylanbinley/coronavirus-map/README.md

 ```
 to install the requirements and command line utilities.

-## View Sample Map
+## Sample Map

-Open ```maps/backfilled.html``` to see the map with data from data/news_articles.
+Open ```maps/backfilled.html``` to see a map with data from data/news_articles.
 Hover on data points to view story previews.
 Click to be redirected to an article's url.

 ## Data Generation